ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/user-guides/config.md

 `workerGroupSpec`.

 #### Manually scaling
-Note that you may manually adjust the scale by editing the `replicas` or `workersToDelete` fields.
+You may manually adjust a RayCluster's scale by editing the `replicas` or `workersToDelete` fields.
-(It is also possible to implement custom scaling logic that adjusts the scale on your behalf.)
+(It is also possible to implement custom scaling logic that adjusts scale on your behalf.)
 It is however, not recommended to manually edit `replicas` or `workersToDelete` for a RayCluster with autoscaling enabled.